OtherRealms/Shot-Manager-Guide/source/index.rst

 -----------
 .. image:: MarkerSets.JPG

 Marker Sets are groups of timeline markers.
 Only one set is visible at a given time.
-To setup a set, add a marker set, define a name and create timeline markers as per usual.
+To set up a set, add a marker set, define a name and create timeline markers as per usual.
 Upon making a new set or changing the active set, the previous set will be saved.
 Marker sets can be assigned to shots by adding the Timeline Markers property in the Default Shot properties (PRO☆).

 Simplified interface also found in timeline right panel ('N' Panel).